caronc/apprise-api/README.md

 Below is a screenshot of how you can assign your Apprise URLs to your `{KEY}`.
 You can define both TEXT or YAML [Apprise configurations](https://github.com/caronc/apprise/wiki/config).<br/>
 ![Screenshot of GUI - Configuration](https://raw.githubusercontent.com/caronc/apprise-api/master/Screenshot-2.png)

-Once you've saved your configuration, you'll be able to use the *Notification* tab to send you're messages to one or more of the services you defined in your configuration.
+Once you've saved your configuration, you'll be able to use the *Notification* tab to send your messages to one or more of the services you defined in your configuration.
 You can use the tag `all` to notify all of your services regardless of what tag had otherwise been assigned to them.
 ![Screenshot of GUI - Notifications](https://raw.githubusercontent.com/caronc/apprise-api/master/Screenshot-3.png)

 At the end of the day, the GUI just simply offers a user friendly interface to the same API developers can directly interface with if they wish to.